inkline/inkline/packages/inkline.io/pages/docs/components/datatable/definition.md

 </i-code-preview>

 ### Nested Properties
 Great news!
 You don't need to change your data structure to have it working.
-You can specify keys under the form `prop.nestedProp` to target nested properties.
+You can specify column paths under the form `prop.nestedProp` to target nested properties.

 ~~~js
 export default {